rayes0/blog/content/blog/slow-cold-chick.md

 # References {#references}

-1. Michels, Robert.
-1999 _Psychoanalysis and Psychiatry: A Changing
+1. Michels, Robert. _Psychoanalysis and Psychiatry: A Changing Relationship_.
+1999.
-    Relationship_

 2. Brunner, Jose. _Freud and the Politics of Psychoanalysis_.
 2001.